RodrigoAguiarS/RodrigoAguiarS/README.md

 <h2 align="left">Hi 👋!
-My name is Rodrigo and I'm an Android Developer, from Brazil</h2>
+My name is Rodrigo and I'm an Development Intern, from Brazil</h2>

 ###